discord/social-sdk-unity-sample/README.md

 You'll see this warning if you open the project in a different version of Unity than it was created with.
 It's safe to ignore as long as you're opening the sample in a compatible version (Unity 6+).
 You can press "Continue" and you might get another modal saying "URP Material upgrade" which you can safely press "Ok" on.

 ## Project Structure
 This sample creates easy to use prefabs that can be used to build out parts of the Discord Social SDK.
 The central piece is the `DiscordManager` which handles the connection to Discord and provides access to the SDK features.
 In order to use the `DiscordManager`, you need to create a `DiscordSocialSdkConfig` Scriptable Object with the Application ID from the Discord Developer Portal and assign it to the `DiscordManager`.
 The friend list is built using the `FriendsList` prefab, which contains the logic to fetch and display friends.
 Each friend is represented by a `FriendUI` prefab that shows their username, status, and profile picture.
 Rich Presence is handled by the `RichPresence` prefab, which updates the user's activity status in Discord.
+The `Lobby` prefab allows the player to create and leave a lobby which will update their Rich Presence and allow their friends to request to join their lobby through the Discord client.
 Each prefab is easy to drop into your scene and customize as needed.

 ## Resources